DoubleCore/linuxsite/docs/index.md

     "layout": "home",
     "hero": {
         "name": "learn linux in 5 days",
-        "text": "Use the fast way to learn", "tagline": "Linux change the world !!!",
+        "text": "The fastest way to learn",
+        "tagline": "Linux change the world !!!",
         "actions": [
             {